Namma Metro: Phase 2

 After an extension of 3.195km to Challaghatta, Phase 2 spanned a total length of 75.29 km with 13.79km underground, 0.48 km at grade and 61.37 km elevated, and adds 62 stations to the network, of which 12 are underground.
 Phase-2 included extension of the two Phase-1 lines in both directions, as well as construction of two new lines.

-The south end of the Green Line will be extended from Yelachenahalli to Silk Institute (previously named Anjanapura) along Kanakapura Road, and the north end from Nagasandra to Madavara (previously named BIEC) on Tumkur Road (NH-4).
-The east end of the Purple Line would be extended from Baiyappanahalli to Whitefield and the west end from Mysore Road to Kengeri (later extended to Challaghatta).
-A new, 18.82 km long, fully elevated line from RV Road to Bommasandra would be constructed, passing through Electronic City.
+The south end of the Green Line currently ends at Silk Institute (previously named Anjanapura) on Kanakapura Road, and the north end from extends until Madavara (previously named BIEC) on Tumkur Road (NH-4).
+The east end of the Purple Line would be extended from Baiyappanahalli to Whitefield and the west end currently extends until Challaghatta.
+A new, 18.82 km long, fully elevated line (Yellow Line) was officially inaugurated on 10th August 2025, connecting RV Road to Bommasandra and passing through Electronic City.
 The second new line will be 21.25 km from Kalena Agrahara (previously Gottigere) to Nagawara.
 The line is mostly underground (13.79 km), with a 6.98 km elevated section and a 0.48 km at-grade section.
 There are 18 stations on the line, of which 12 are underground and six are elevated.
 Unlike Phase-1, all stations being built in Phase-2 would have bus bays and/or parking facilities.

 Karnataka Industrial Areas Development Board (KIADB) was responsible for acquiring land for Phase-2.
 It was estimated that 102.02 ha of land would be required for Phase 2 (including Phase 2A).
 By April 2017, BMRCL had already spent ₹5000 crore on land acquisition.